otacke/h5p-todo/README.md

 ### IFTTT connection
 Having an option to trigger IFTTT recipes based on xAPI statements could be real fun!

-### Select for Fill in the blanks
-Instead of free text blanks, fill in the blanks might also be used to optionally present a select input field with different options

 ### Question Set
 Allow multi-tier-questions, cmp. https://h5p.org/node/204840